Skip to main content

 The unexpected_rows_query attribute is a SQL or Spark-SQL query that returns a selection of rows from the Batch of data being validated.
 By default, rows that are returned have failed the validation check.

-Although the unexpected_rows_query should be written in standard SQL or Spark-SQL syntax, it must also contain the special {batch} placeholder.
-When the Expectation is evaluated, the {batch} placeholder will be replaced with the Batch of data that is validated.
+The unexpected_rows_query should be written in standard SQL or Spark-SQL syntax, except that it can also contain the special {batch} named query.
+When the Expectation is evaluated, the {batch} keyword will be replaced with the Batch of data that is configured for your Data Asset.

 In this example, unexpected_rows_query will select any rows where the passenger count is greater than 6 or less than 0.
 These rows will fail validation for this Expectation: